XiangXu/Programming-Daily-Learning/Java/4_Java_Thread.md

 **Reading and writing primitive variables other than long and double is guaranteed to go to and from memory as indivisible(atomic) operations.
 You do get atomicity if you use the volatile keyword when defining a long or double variable.**

-An atomic operation on a non-volatile field will not necessarily be flushed to main memory, so another task that reads that field will not necessarily wee the new Value.
+An atomic operation on a non-volatile field will not necessarily be flushed to main memory, so another task that reads that field will not necessarily see the new Value.
 If multiple tasks are accessing a field, that field should be **Volatile**; otherwise, the field should only be accessed via synchronization. **Synchronization** also causes flushing to main memory, so if a field is completely guarded by **synchronized** methods or blocks, it is not necessary to make it **volatile**.

 **volatile** doesn't work when the value of a field depends on its previous value, nor does it work on fields whose value are constrained by the values of other fields, such as the lower and upper bound of Range class which must obey the constraint lower <= upper.